turtledog8/CDS-Backup281223/src/documentation/Documentation.md

 #### `private Node findMin(Node node)`

-- Finds the node with the minimum key value in the AVL tree.
+- Finds the node with the minimum key value in the AVL tree (helper method).

 #### `private int height(Node node)`